Unique Whips

 Unique Whips is an American reality television show that aired on the now-defunct Speed network from 2005 to 2008.
-It premiered on February 8, 2005, The show follows the work of Unique Autosports, based in Long Island, New York, as they customize celebrity automobiles.
+It premiered on February 8, 2005, the show follows the work of Unique Autosports, based in Long Island, New York, as they customize celebrity automobiles.
 It was created and Produced by Steve Hillebrand and Corey Damsker of Hollywood East.
 The customization generally consists of car stereo, wheels, custom paint and interior work.
 Celebrities whose cars were featured on the show include P. Diddy, DJ Pauly D, Jeff Gordon, Tony Stewart, Pam Anderson, Patti LaBelle, 50 Cent, LeBron James, Carmelo Anthony, Marcus Camby, Fat Joe, and Tom Wolfe.

-Spinoffs and related works
+Spin-offs and related works

 Unique Autosports: Miami ran on the Spike network for one season.

 On 2 February 2016, a sequel television series featuring Unique Autosports, Unique Rides, premiered on Discovery's Velocity (now Motor Trend) channel.
 The first episode featured Castro modifying a Cadillac Escalade for Jason Derulo.
-The series ran for 3 seasons.
+The series ran for three seasons.